Everything About My Wife

-Everything About My Wife is a 2025 Philippine romantic comedy film directed by Real S. Florido, about a timid husband who hires a professional Casanova to seduce his seemingly perfect but fearsome wife, hoping this will make her divorce him.
-Starring Dennis Trillo, Jennylyn Mercado and Sam Milby, the movie was released in theaters on February 26, 2025.
+Everything About My Wife is a 2025 Philippine romantic comedy film directed by Real S. Florido and written by Rona Co.
+Starring Dennis Trillo, Jennylyn Mercado and Sam Milby, the story follows a timid husband who hires a professional Casanova to seduce his seemingly perfect but fearsome wife, hoping this will make her divorce him.

+Produced by GMA Pictures, CreaZion Studios, and Glimmer Studio, film was released in theaters on February 26, 2025.
 It is a remake of the Argentine film A Boyfriend for My Wife.

 Plot

 A man in an unhappy marriage, unsure of how to end things with his wife, seeks the help of a charming womanizer to lure her away so she will leave him.
 However, as he observes his wife's growing connection with Casanova, his perception of her begins to shift, and eventually, he concludes that he's committed one of the gravest errors a husband can make.